mrtinhnguyen/smarterp/README.md

 ### Introduction

-Aureus ERP is a comprehensive, open-source Enterprise Resource Planning (ERP) solution designed for Small and Medium Enterprises (SMEs) and large-scale enterprises.
-Built on **[Laravel](https://laravel.com)**, the most popular PHP framework, and **[FilamentPHP](https://filamentphp.com)**, a dynamic resource management library, Aureus ERP offers an extensible and developer-friendly platform for managing every aspect of your business operations.
+**Smart ERP** is built upon the open-source foundation of [Aureus ERP](https://github.com/aureuserp/aureuserp), a comprehensive Enterprise Resource Planning (ERP) solution for small, medium, and large enterprises.

+Leveraging the power of **[Laravel](https://laravel.com)**, the most popular PHP framework, and **[FilamentPHP](https://filamentphp.com)**, a flexible resource management library, Smart ERP inherits a strong and extensible architecture.

+Our goal is to continue the vision of Aureus ERP while delivering:
+- **Optimized features for businesses in Vietnam**
+- **A more user-friendly experience**
+- **Flexible extensibility for developers**

+Smart ERP respects and acknowledges the original work of Aureus ERP while striving to bring additional value and improvements for practical business needs.

 **Key Features**